pathros/smart-home/README.md

 ### windows opening and closing control

+**At the moment and for the sake of simplicity, I narrow down this project to *windows opening and closing control* **

 By using a model, I want a system to determine when to close and open the house Windows by meeting our following criteria:
 * All windows must be closed when:
   * It's night.